pyeventsourcing/eventsourcing/README.md

     assert notification_ids == [6, 7]
 ```

-Run the code during development.
-Uses default "Plain Old Python Object"
+Run the code in default "development" environment (uses default "Plain Old Python Object"
-infrastructure, with no encryption and no compression.
+infrastructure, with no encryption and no compression).

 ```python